Golden Tap Awards

 The Golden Tap Awards (GTAs) is an annual beer awards event held in Toronto, Ontario, Canada.
 The awards are sponsored and presented by The Bar Towel, a website and forum dedicated to the discussion and promotion of Toronto's craft and microbrew beer scene.

 The GTAs were launched in 2003 as a way to recognise the achievements of craft brewers and bar owners in the Greater Toronto Area, hence the "GTA" acronym.
 In 2006, the scope of the awards was expanded to include brewers and bars throughout the province of Ontario.
 Winners of the awards are selected via online voting.
 In 2003 and 2004, the event took place at The Academy of Spherical Arts.
 In 2005, the event was moved to beerbistro where each event has featured an all-Ontario craft beer festival to coincide with the awards.

 In 2009 the Golden Tap Awards consolidated all awards to recognize winners from across the province, instead of segmenting as GTA and outside of the GTA.
 The Golden Tap Awards will also recognize brewers who produce cask-conditioned beers for the first time.

 The 2010 Golden Tap Awards were announced on August 21, 2010 at beerbistro, with a special Ontario Craft Brewers dinner taking place on Friday, August 20 as a part of the celebrations.

 The last time the awards were held was in 2018.
-In 2022 the awards may return as their twitter account indicated.
+While they indicated that the awards may return in 2022, their website as of December 2025 lists the 2018 awards as the most recent ones.